qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 :ref:`expressions <vector_expressions>` as the |calculateField| :sup:`Field
 Calculator` (see :ref:`calculate_fields_values`).

-.. tip:: **Skip WKT geometry**
+.. tip:: **Copy-Paste feature(s)**

-   If you want to use attribute data in external programs (such as Excel), use the
-   |copySelected| :sup:`Copy selected rows to clipboard` button.
+   If you want to use attribute data in external programs (such as Excel), select a row and use the |copySelected| :sup:`Copy selected rows to clipboard` button or press :kbd:`ctrl+C`.
-   You can copy the information without vector geometries if you deactivate the
-   |checkbox| :guilabel:`Copy geometry in WKT representation from attribute table`
-   option in :menuselection:`Settings --> Options --> Data Sources` menu.
+   In :menuselection:`Settings --> Options --> Data Sources` menu you can define the format to paste to with :guilabel:`Copy features as` dropdown
+   list:
+   * Plain text, no geometry,
+   * Plain text, WKT geometry,
+   * GeoJSON

 Table view vs Form view
 -----------------------